kavyashruthi/Data-Structures/Experiment 1/README.md

 #   Experiment 1
-## Aim of the experiment - Write a program that uses functions to perform the following operations on singly linked list.:

-i) Creation ii) Insertion iii) Deletion iv) Traversal
+## Aim of the experiment - Write a program that uses functions to perform the following operations on singly linked list : i) Creation ii) Insertion iii) Deletion iv) Traversal

 ### Step-by-Step procedure for the experiment
 1.